danielabar/meblog/src/markdown/rails-reject-nested-attributes.md

 For example, suppose this application automatically populates the Country to `Canada` because the majority of the users are Canadian.
 In this case, the user might still choose to not fill in street, city, etc. if they don't want to provide an address.
 With the current option of `reject_if: :all_blank`, Rails will detect that `user[address_attributes][country]` has been provided, and attempt to associate an address, which will fail validation because none of the other address fields have been provided.

-We can specify a proc for the `reject_if` option to express the logic: only consider address if street, city or state/province have been provided:
+We can specify a proc for the `reject_if` option to express the logic: Only consider address if street, city or state/province have been provided:

 ```ruby
 class User < ApplicationRecord